waysidemapping/pinhead-map-icons/README.md

 Okay, so you're making a map and need some icons.
 Well, maybe a lot of icons.
 Like, for every type of thing that might appear on a map.
 And they need to be visually consistent.
 Like the size and direction and whatever.
 And they gotta be free.
 Open licensed.
 In vector format.
 Without any AI BS.
 Oh, and they all need to be legible on the head of a pin.

-> This happened to me while building [themap.is](https://github.com/waysidemapping/themap.is).
+⬆️ This happened to me while building [themap.is](https://github.com/waysidemapping/themap.is).
 I put together this repo in case it happens to you too.
 It's called Pinhead.
 Enjoy!
-> –Q

----

 ## Overview